 After seeing “Valerian and the City of a Thousand Planets,” my No. 1 movie of 2017, I wanted to spend more time in the world, and also try to figure out just what the heck was going on in a couple key sequences.
 The novelization (July 2017) by Christie Golden, who was becoming one of the top “Star Wars” Legends novelists before that line’s cancellation, mostly delivers the goods.

 She puts the emphasis on the relationship between the two agents (played by Dane DeHaan and Cara Delevingne in the film), and gets into their heads as this format does best.
-It’s my favorite part of the “Valerian and Laureline” franchise, which started 50 years ago as comic books: The fact that the lead adventurers are husband and wife.
+It’s my favorite part of the “Valerian and Laureline” franchise, which started 50 years ago as comic books: The fact that the lead adventurers are a couple.
 The “Star Wars” Legends books gave us some of this with Han and Leia, but it’s neat that Valerian and Laureline are younger.
 Indeed, “City of a Thousand Planets” tells of the time when they are realizing and admitting they care for each other; presumably they would be married in later films.

 Interestingly, Golden spends about 75 percent of the time from Valerian’s point of view and 25 percent from Laureline’s, perhaps because the author found it fun to get into a guy’s head.
 Since Luc Besson wrote the movie, we have a woman author making sense of a man’s character, and it makes Valerian seem fully formed.
 There’s a bit of a sweaty-palms sense that Laureline is Valerian’s first love, even though he has a “playlist” of women.

 A telling scene comes when shapeshifter Bubble (Rihanna in the film) morphs into Laureline, and Valerian reflects on it on page 220: